categories

 1. The remote computer has minimized the RDP session or closed it

-2. The user that opened TeamViewer has logged out
+2. The user who opened TeamViewer has logged out

 3. The PC has gone into sleep mode or been turned off